 Call Maintenance and Alterations or go online to FS-Works to report problems with the operation of University facilities such as automatic doors and elevators.

-Students having academic difficulties may benefit from classes offered by the Counseling Center.
-Classes include information regarding academic skills, study skills, and test anxiety, among others.
+Students having academic difficulties may benefit from resources offered by the Counseling Center.
+Resources include information regarding academic skills, study skills, and test anxiety, among others.

 Telephone Communication With Students Who Have Hearing or Speech Impairments